News / Pre-Lay Shed to Eggs: Why the 30-Day Rule Isn't...

 What to Do With This Information

-Days 21-25: Don't panic if eggs appear early.
+Days 21-25: Do not panic if eggs appear early.
 Some females run fast.
 Have your incubator ready by day 21.

 Days 26-33: The most likely window.
 Check daily.
 Watch for the "perfect coil" posture and restless behavior.